 - $1,100,000 Settlement: Eight women inmates at Larue County Detention Center reached a $1.1 million settlement in a lawsuit alleging sexual abuse by a deputy.
 The plaintiffs claimed that the deputy withheld necessities, threatened retaliation, and coerced them into exposing themselves or engaging in sexual acts.
 The lawsuit also accused the deputy of planting contraband to ensure their silence.
 Some of the abuse was reportedly captured on video, and supervisors were allegedly aware but failed to intervene.
 The settlement followed the deputy’s guilty plea to multiple felonies and a previous sexual abuse case involving the jail.

-- $25,700,000 Settlement: The Roman Catholic Diocese of Louisville agreed to settle claims brought by 240 victims alleging sexual abuse involving 34 priest and church workers, including the infamous Rev. Louis E. Miller, who was accused by more than 90 people of sexual abuse between the 1950s and 1990.
+- $25,700,000 Settlement: The Roman Catholic Diocese of Louisville agreed to settle claims brought by 240 victims alleging sexual abuse involving 34 priests and church workers, including the infamous Rev. Louis E. Miller, who was accused by more than 90 people of sexual abuse between the 1950s and 1990.

 - $1,400,000 Settlement: An 18-year-old male suffered sexual molestation by three nonparty inmates at the defendant detention center where he was jailed for charges of speeding and resisting arrest by a police officer.
-The plaintiff contended that the defendant’s staff willfully and maliciously jailed him in an area with convicted felons in order to teach him a lesson, allowed him to be raped and sodomized, failed to ensure his safety, and violated his civil rights.
+The plaintiff contended that the defendant’s staff willfully and maliciously jailed him in an area with convicted felons to teach him a lesson, allowed him to be raped and sodomized, failed to ensure his safety, and violated his civil rights.

-- $737,000 Verdict: The plaintiff claimed he was sexually abused by Rev. Earl Bierman and the jury awarded $737,000 against the Diocese of Louisville for negligence.
+- $737,000 Verdict: The plaintiff claimed he was sexually abused by Rev. Earl Bierman, and the jury awarded $737,000 against the Diocese of Louisville for negligence.

 Contact Us About Kentucky Sex Abuse Lawsuits